I was listening to a Clubhouse Q&A with Jason Fried of Basecamp this evening.

 Why?
 Because deep down they are insecure about the value they are providing.

-The thing is, people don’t more stuff.
+The thing is, people don’t want more stuff.
 They want less stuff but better quality.

 They want an outcome, not more stuff.